gwer/oncogene/README.md

 Code example.

 #### options.steps[].variants[].push {Boolean}
-Applicable in case of array.
+Applicable in case of array or object.
 Default behaviour, is to replace.
-Setting it true will force the value to be pushed instead.
+Setting it true will force the value to be pushed/merged instead.

 #### options.steps[].variants[].skip {Boolean}
 Skip true will not add any value to array